mohsen1/mafia-arena/docs/VERCEL_DEPLOYMENT.md

 3. **Migration Errors**
    - These are often non-fatal if the schema is already up to date
    - Check the build logs for details
+   - Migrations run automatically during build when DATABASE_URL is set
+   - The build continues even if migrations report no changes

 ### Build Errors